samjhill/car-guru/README.md

 # Car Guru

-A NodeJS based web scraper API to collect current auction information from Bring-a-Trailer and analyze it using OpenAI to identify if a car is a good deal and raise important items to look out for.
+Collects current auction information from Bring-a-Trailer and analyzes it using OpenAI to identify if a car is a good deal.
+It also raises important items to look out for.

 ## Sample Response